PMEC-OSU/LUPA_WEC-Sim/LUPA Fall 2022/ReadMe.txt

 This is the ReadMe for the LUPA WEC-Sim models based on the experimental testing in Fall 2022.
+In this testing, the spar was positively buoyant, restored by taut mooring lines in pretension.

 WEC-Sim version v5.0.1, MATLAB version R2022b